What Is Drunk Driving?

 Concentration Impairment

 Driving involves multitasking.
 Alcohol reduces one’s level of concentration.
-This makes a driver easily blinded by other factors or even fails to respond to key signals such as road signs or signals from other vehicles.
+This makes a driver easily blinded by other factors or even fail to respond to key signals such as road signs or signals from other vehicles.

-Effects of Alcohol on cognitive processes
+Effects of Alcohol on Cognitive Processes

-Blood Alcohol Content
+What is the Blood Alcohol Content (BAC)?

 Blood Alcohol Content (BAC) refers to the amount of alcohol in an individual’s bloodstream.
 It is expressed in terms of grams of alcohol per deciliter (g/dL) of blood.
 A BAC of 0.08 grams of alcohol per deciliter (g/dL) of blood significantly increases crash risk.